 The UCC is regularly involved with events tied to Justice issues: Click here for the latest UCC national Justice events

 For UCC Justice Publications & Advocacy Resources: Click here for UCC Justice Advocacy Resources & Publications

 “What does God require of you but to do justice and to love kindness and to walk humbly with your God?”
 Micah 6:8

 The United Church of Christ has a vision of a just world for all.
 In this world all are welcomed, everyone is loved and justice is inherent.
 The 3 Great Loves is the denomination’s opportunity to express how our Love of Neighbor, Love of Children, and Love of Creation work together to address the inequities in our current world.

-Over the course of the next two years, through the lens of the 3 Great Loves, the United Church of Christ tells the story of how we are impacting and transforming the world, united in common purpose and mission.
+Over the course of the next few years, through the lens of the 3 Great Loves, the United Church of Christ tells the story of how we are impacting and transforming the world, united in common purpose and mission.

 During these upcoming two years, there will be moments of special invitation to participate in this denomination-wide undertaking.
 One by one we will focus on each of the 3 Great Loves in service to our communities.

 What would it look like for an entire denomination to commit to a shared mission?
 How much impact could an entire denomination have if it worked as one on a mission that mattered?